Ahwatukee is home to many different types of businesses.

 The Economy

 No matter what your income, education or occupation, in any economy we can all take a look at how we spend.
-One of the first things you need to do is recognize if something is a need or a want.

 Start with a budget